-If you spent most of 2020 cooped up in your house, you probably feel more than a little stir-crazy.
+If you spent most of the year cooped up in your house, you probably feel more than a little stir-crazy.
 However, while uncertainty lingers, you might feel loath, even a bit guilty, about booking a vacation.

 Ease your mind with this terrific news out of the State University of New York and the University of Pittsburgh.
 A 9-year study of over 12,000 men at high coronary disease risk revealed that those who took an annual vacation decreased their risk of death over those who stayed put.

 Even if heart disease doesn’t run in your family, vacations also improve your concentration and focus.
-After surviving 2020, your whole gang deserves a break.
+After surviving this year, your whole gang deserves a break.